kt351b/monast/README.md

 - /var/log/DND.log - from this log rsyslog writes the DND status and ip-address of the phone (the line that Linksys sends to syslog)

 logrotate is configured to rotate logs once a day.
+You can find logrotate conf files in /DND/logrotate folder, move them to /etc/logrotate.d folder

 /var/log/DND.log - creates by logrotate, other logs are created by scripts, if there is no log, it means nothing has happened to write to the log.